CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 (a) General rule.
 Enforcement Rule 206(b) provides that each hearing committee shall have the power and duty:

-(1) To conduct investigatory hearings and hearings into formal charges of misconduct upon assignment by the Board or the Secretary of the Board.
+(1) To conduct investigatory hearings and hearings into formal charges of misconduct upon assignment by the Executive Office.

 (2) To submit their conclusions set forth as prescribed by these rules, together with the record of the hearing, to the Board.